dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 **fig. 8**
 The "up" perturbation direction reveals an important difference between neurons with straight contours and neurons with outward curved contours.
 The orthogonal, $$\nu_{\text{noise}}$$ axis is chosen to be a noisy image.
-The line plot on the right indicates the response of the neuron (vertical axis) for each image type (horizontal axis).
+The line plots in the middle indicate the response of the neuron (vertical axis) for each image type (horizontal axis).
 Each perturbation point is displayed on the right.
 {: style="text-align: center; font-size:11pt"}